Find Affordable College Courses

 The average amount in student loans that audiovisual majors at Rowan take out while working on their Bachelor's Degree is $23,704.
 This translates to an average monthly loan payment of $312, based on a 10-year repayment plan.

-Read full report on Audiovisual Communications at Rowan University
+Full Audiovisual Communications at Rowan University Report

 Out of the 62 schools in the United States that were part of this year’s ranking, University of Puerto Rico - Arecibo landed the # 3 spot on the list.
-UPR Arecibo is a small public school located in the small city of Arecibo.
+UPR Arecibo is a small public school located in the city of Arecibo.

 Of the 91 students majoring in audiovisual at UPR Arecibo, 35% are male and 65% are female.